axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/architecture/index.rst

       only used internally in Portal.
 Don't use them because they can be changed in future versions.

-The Portal system consists of the following modules: portal-components, portal and AxonIvyExpress.
+The Portal system consists of the following modules: portal-components, portal and axonivy-express.
-While AxonIvyExpress is optional, all other modules are mandatory.
+While axonivy-express is optional, all other modules are mandatory.

 |process-module-structure|